-To use the Form block, Jetpack’s Contact Form module must be enabled.
+To use the Form block, Jetpack’s Contact Form feature must be enabled.
 This should be enabled by default, but if it’s not, you can enable it as described here.

 See our Jetpack Blocks page for more information on adding Jetpack blocks.

 As soon as you add a Form block, you can choose from one of the pre-built forms: Contact Form, Newsletter Sign-up, RSVP, Registration, Appointment, or Feedback.
 Or you can build your own form by clicking Skip.

 After choosing a form, the block will pre-fill with relevant fields.
 Here is an example of the regular email notification form:

 After adding a Form block, you can specify where email notifications will be sent when the form is filled out by clicking on the edit icon in the block toolbar.
 You can enter an email address (or multiple comma-separated addresses), and a subject line.

 If you leave them blank, the notifications will be sent to the author of the post or page, and the subject line will be the post or page title.

 Each Form block is a special kind of block that contains other nested blocks.
 Each form field is its own block within the main Form block.
 These internal form field blocks can be customized and rearranged within the primary Form block.

 To add a form field to the end or beginning of your form, you can click on the ‘more options’ icon and choose to insert a block before or after: